 - The tunnel remains operational only while the Terminal window is open and running the ngrok process; you can hide the Terminal window but do not close it.

-- There are different ngrok account levels; the free service will give you an address that is different each time you start the tunnel, so is only useful for testing purposes.
-The basic service (currently at $5 per month) provides a reserved address, and is the one that most users will want to go for.
+- There are different ngrok account levels; the free service will give you a URL that is different each time you start the tunnel, so is only useful for testing purposes.
+The basic service (currently at $5 per month) provides reserved domains and custom subdomains to give you consistent URLs, and is the one that most users will want to go for.

 - If you prefer to connect using secure HTTPS, ngrok provides an HTTPS URL for this purpose, however in all cases the actual connection to SecuritySpy is via the standard HTTP port (default 8000).
 When using the HTTPS URL, the ngrok process running on your Mac encrypts all data before sending it via ngrok’s servers, so unencrypted data is not transferred over the Internet.

 - If you are using our SecuritySpy iOS app, you will need to go to Settings > SecuritySpy on your iOS device, and set the “Live H.264 Video” option to OFF.